gksander/react-native-turbo-styles/docs/docs/getting-started.md

 ## Requirements

 **IMPORTANT!** TurboStyles' style name inference is possible due to [template literal types](https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html) in TypeScript.
-Template literal types were released in TypeScript 4.1, and therefore for you to get type inference - your project will need to be using at least `typescript: "4.1.0"`.
+Template literal types were released in TypeScript 4.1, and therefore for you to get type inference &ndash; your project will need to be using at least `typescript: "4.1.0"`.

 ## Usage